talmeym/primeable-mock-server/README.md

 }
 ```

-response: ``this is the response``
+response: ``primed. pid = 8a85b201-669b-4633-8539-336e99a9c9be``

 then all GET calls to /service/getmyname will return the json above

-all primes are assigned a pid, a UUID that allows a particular prime to be recalled despite subsequent priming to overide a method / url combination
+all primes are assigned a pid, returned from the prime call, which is a UUID that allows a particular prime to be recalled despite subsequent primings overiding a method / url combination